openeuropa/oe_theme/README.md

 $ composer update
 ```

-If you are not using Composer to manage your dependencies then download the release package [here][3].
+If you are not using Composer then download the [release package][3] and install it as described [here][10].

+**Note:** Release archives are built by the continuous integration system and include code coming from third-party
-**Note:** Make sure you use an actual release and not the cloned repository as releases are built by the continuous
+libraries, such as [ECL][1] templates and other assets.
+Make sure you use an actual release and not the source code
-integration system and include code coming from third-party libraries, such as [ECL templates][1].
+archives.

+### Enable the theme

-In order to enable the theme in your project make sure you perform the following steps:
+In order to enable the theme in your project perform the following steps:

 1. Enable the OpenEuropa Theme Helper module
 2. Enable the OpenEuropa Theme and set it as default

 Step 1. is necessary until the following [Drupal core issue][8] is resolved.

-Alternatively you can patch your Drupal core with [this patch][9] and simply enable the theme: the patched core will
+Alternatively you can patch Drupal core
-enable the required OpenEuropa Theme Helper module.
+with [this patch][9] and enable the theme: the patched core will then enable the required OpenEuropa Theme Helper
+module.

 ## Development

 The OpenEuropa Theme project contains all the necessary code and tools for an effective development process,
 meaning:

-- All development dependencies (Drupal core included) are required in the project's `composer.json`
+- All PHP development dependencies (Drupal core included) are required in `composer.json`
+- All Node.js development dependencies are required in `package.json`
-- Project setup and installation can be easily handled thanks to the [Task Runner project][4] integration.
+- Project setup and installation can be easily handled thanks to the integration with the [Task Runner][4] project.
 - All system requirements are containerized using [Docker Composer][5]

 ### Project setup